TsikaBullRat/Tic-Tac-Toe-Matrices/ReadMe.md

 Freaking favicon.ico.
 Is something that has become a thorn in my side.
 So for some weird reason using createReadStream method looks for favicon.ico, which ofcourse doesn't exist in my project so.
 Simply route I am just gonna add it

+### Hold
+I'm puting the creation of a reloading live server on hold for now.

+## The site
+Plain and simple html, css, javascript the only reason I added node was for my own development.

+# `Note to self`
+## Continue updates on this project
+* Check more icons on google fonts
+* Check server refresh packages
+* Add package.json
+* Look into creating gitignore
+* Look at github pages and changing source file to public for launching
+* Please you ass read the read me before you just continue the project